aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

  Then i moved the home page under the view folder of areas and updated the homecontroller.cs file namespace.
  Later I copied the viewStart.cshtml file and viewImports.cshtml file into the views After that I runned the application and it worked.

+  after that i have added a new folder in Areas name as a Admin and added Views file in it After this step i have deleted the Data And Models and in last step i have deleted my controllers folder and my assignment is completed niow ......